fog/fog/lib/fog/rackspace/docs/getting_started.md

-# Getting Started with Rackspace Open Cloud
+# Getting Started with Fog and the Rackspace Open Cloud

 This document will explain how to get started using Fog with the [Rackspace Open Cloud](http://www.rackspace.com/cloud/).